Author name: Jason Lohr

 Court of Appeal affirms limits on intervention in PAGA settlements: Moniz v.
 Adecco USA, Inc.

 In Moniz v.
-Adecco USA, Inc., Cal.App.5th (Mar.
-4, 2025), the Court of Appeal (First Appellate District, Division Four) held that PAGA does not grant a plaintiff with overlapping claims the right to intervene in or move to vacate another’s PAGA settlement, closely following Turrieta
+Adecco USA, Inc. (2025) 109 Cal.App.5th 317, the Court of Appeal held that a PAGA plaintiff with overlapping claims has no right to intervene in or move to vacate another’s PAGA settlement.
+Closely following Turrieta v.
+Lyft, Inc. (2024) 16 Cal.5th 664, the court affirmed that PAGA provides no statutory right to intervene (CCP § 387) or vacate (CCP § 663).

 Court of Appeal affirms limits on intervention in PAGA settlements: Moniz v.
 Adecco USA, Inc. Read More